 3. Build Your Audience

-Having a market is one thing, but what you really want is to build an audience, meaning an identifiable subset of people from your potential market who have actually shown interest in what you have to offer.
+Having a market is one thing, but to become a successful online course entrepreneur what you really want is to build an audience, meaning an identifiable subset of people from your potential market who have actually shown interest in what you have to offer.

-To capture and effectively use e-mail addresses, you’ll need an account with an e-mail list service provider like MailChimp, AWeber, or ConvertKit, and you’ll need to put a sign-up form for the list on your Web site.
+To capture and effectively use e-mail addresses, you’ll need an account with an e-mail list service provider like ActiveCampaign (what I use), MailChimp, or ConvertKit (a favorite of creators), and you’ll need to put a sign-up form for the list on your Web site.